kevinpCroat/GADataScience/finalproject/processing-notes.md

 In reality there are certainly variables that I'm not controlling for, called residual confounding, but this approach should be solid enough.

+Find some clearly painful weather days:

+	select month(date_recorded),tempi,dewpti,hum
+	from weather_data
+	where tempi-dewpti < 5 and tempi > 75 order by hum;

+Let's see if on these days we can find a similar comparison sent where we have much nice weather.
+We'll define that as humidity dropping down to 50%.

 #final approach
 establish patterns